7bc-mkl/tools/README.md

 Setup:
 - copy cred.py.sample to cred.py
  - add your data there
+- copy config.py.sample to config.py
+ - add your data there

+Usage:
+Available by means of -h script option.